tensorlakeai/indexify/docs/docs/usecases/pdf_extraction.md

 We have developed a PDF extractor which can extract text, images and tables from PDF documents.
 Additionaly, you can use many other PDF extraction libraries which we have packaged as an extractor.
 You can try out all the various extractors and see which one works best for your use-case.

-Below is an overview of what you can expect from the PDF Extractors
+Below is an overview of what you can achieve by combining the PDF Extractors, with Embedding, Chunking and other structured data extractors.
+We have some examples as well below.
 ![PDF Extraction High Level](../images/PDF_Usecase.png)

 ## Extractors